Erika Wood

 Jeunice Lim

 Jeunice Lim joined AAAS in May of 2022 as the Event Operations Manager.
-She is responsible for supporting planning and implementation of three major convenings within AAAS’s Inclusive STEMM Ecosystems for Equity & Diversity (ISEED) program unit – the Emerging Researchers National (ERN) Conference, IUSE Summit, and Noyce Summit.
+She is responsible for supporting planning and implementation of three major convenings within AAAS’s Center for STEMM Education & Workforce (CSEW) – the Emerging Researchers National (ERN) Conference, IUSE Summit, and Noyce Summit.
 Prior to AAAS, she has worked with managing events and meetings for a non-profit organization and a hotel in the D.C. area.
 She holds a BS in Business Administration from University of Maryland Global Campus.

 Claire Molloy

-Claire Molloy joined AAAS in August of 2022 as a Project Associate in the ISEED department of AAAS.
+Claire Molloy joined AAAS in August of 2022 in the Center for STEMM Education & Workforce (CSEW) of AAAS.
 She assists on programs that aim to broaden representation in STEM, including the Emerging Research Nationals Conference and the HBCU Making and Innovation Showcase.
 Claire received Bachelors in Biology and Women’s and Gender Studies at the University of North Carolina at Chapel Hill in 2022.